Bendigo Wine region

-The majority of soils in the Bendigo region range from brownish surface loamy sand and clay loam over a stony clay base to quite acidic soils, yellow-brown in colour.
-Jackson and Schuster (1981) typify the region’s soils as "sandy gravel, volcanic basalt or clay loams mostly over clay sub-soils."
-It is significant that they observe that "deep soils, those with gravel or sand or with a moderate chalk content" are ideal for the cultivation of wine grapes.
+- The majority of soils in the Bendigo region are described as sandy gravel, volcanic basalt or clay loams mostly over clay sub-soils.
+Deep soils, those with gravel or sand or with a moderate chalk content can be ideal for the cultivation of wine grapes.

 The diversity of climate in the Bendigo wine region plays host to a range of grape varieties and wine styles.
 The climate is perfectly suited for the Shiraz and Cabernet the region is renowned for.

 In the cooler areas, the classic Chardonnay and Pinot Noir varieties produce exemplary sparkling and table wines.
 Riesling and Sauvignon Blanc enter the picture as the temperature rises.